subhanaristiadi/Loan-Knowledge-Base/docs/tables/Reason.md

 # Overview

+The **Reason** table stores the master list of loan purposes used throughout the Loan Management System.

-The **Reason** table is a master reference table that stores the predefined purposes for which customers apply for loans.
+It serves as a reference table that standardizes the reasons customers apply for loans, ensuring consistent classification across loan applications, reporting, and business analytics.

-Rather than allowing free-text input, the Loan Management System uses this table to standardize loan purposes, ensuring consistent reporting, accurate analytics, and reliable business intelligence.

-Each loan application references exactly one loan purpose from this table.
+Each loan purpose is identified by a unique reason identifier.

 ---

 # Business Purpose

-The Reason table provides standardized loan purpose categories.
+The Reason table maintains standardized loan purpose information.

 Business objectives include:

 - Standardizing loan purposes
+- Supporting loan application processing
+- Supporting lending analytics
-- Preventing inconsistent data entry
+- Preventing inconsistent loan purpose values
-- Supporting business analytics
+- Supporting business reporting
-- Improving loan portfolio reporting
-- Enabling customer segmentation
-- Maintaining referential integrity

 ---